Although the sight of the two aliens had rendered me speechless for a moment, I had to reply to my friend’s idiotic comment.

 “What a preposterous notion.
 We did away with those means of disposing waste long ago in our evolutionary line.
 Your species is the one who is always handling pee and shit.”

 “I’m afraid that’s true,” Yash said.
 “Humans have to carry their own excretions.”

 “So why did you land, then?”
 Frank asked, curious.

-“We were just tired of spending so much time sitting in our ship,” the furry alien, Yash, answered.
-“We wanted to stretch our legs, take a walk in peace.”
+“We were just tired of spending so much time sitting in our ship,” the furry alien answered.
+“We wanted to stretch our legs for a bit.”

-“A peace that has been broken by three stupid humans breaking into our ship,” Krayt X-9 added.
+“A momentary peace that has been ruined by three stupid humans breaking into our ship,” Krayt X-9 added.

-“I don’t think you should talk about us like we’re animals,” Betty said, her voice shaking slightly.
+“I don’t think you should talk about us like we’re animals,” Betty said in a quavering voice.

 “You are animals, but most importantly, your species is a bunch of monkeys.
-You’re all descended from the ape family.
-You have no right to speak of intelligence when you can’t even speak properly.”
+You all descended from the ape family.
+You have no rights to that pretense of intelligence when you can’t even speak properly.”

 “We don’t need to explain ourselves to you.
 And you are not very polite.”